ruetz007/ruetz007.github.io/about.md

 ## Current Work

-I am now a GIS Student Worker for the Minnesota Geospatial Information Office and a Research Assistant in the Borchert Map Library.
+I am now a GIS Student Worker for the Minnesota Geospatial Information Office (MnGeo) and a Research Assistant in the Borchert Map Library.
+Both positions involve working with metadata and GIS portals, and my work with MnGeo includes documentation, dataset editing, and providing assistance with a wide variety of projects.

 ## Professional Development

 In October 2018, I attended the GIS/LIS Conference in Duluth and met lots of wonderful people through networking events there.
 Future events include the UMN Spatial forum on November 14th, 2018, and Minnesota GIS Day on November 15th 2018.
 I will be presenting at Minnesota GIS Day as part of a student panel.
+I am currently a member of the UMN GISSO (GIS Student Organization).

+In the future, I aim to become a certified GISP and work in the public sector.
+My work for MnGeo thus far has been very rewarding
+, so I would like to continue working at the state.
+Private sector work is not ruled out though; I am open to all avenues.

 ## Interests